Top Tips for LGBTQ+ MBA Applicants

 For every out person on a business school campus, there are often several other LGBTQ+ MBA students—especially those with multiple identities—who might not feel comfortable being out on campus yet.

-Many of us remember times in our own business school experiences when speaking up or speaking out prompted others who weren’t out yet to approach us privately to thank us for making our voices heard.
+Many of us recall instances from our own business school experiences when speaking up or speaking out prompted others who hadn’t yet to approach us privately to thank us for making our voices heard.
 There is also a multiplier effect: once one person raises a hand to make a statement or acknowledge their identity, others gradually feel more comfortable doing the same.

 Invite that stranger to coffee.
 Have those tough conversations.
 Encourage the LGBTQ+ student organization to co-host a happy hour with a conservative group on campus.
 Business school can—and should—be a LOT of fun.
 It is also a powerful opportunity for you to influence the hearts and minds of classmates who will one day run corporations, organizations, and governments around the world.